§ 901 Purpose.

 (b) Any person taking a child into temporary emergency protective custody under this section shall immediately notify the Division, in the county in which the child is located, of the person's actions and make a reasonable attempt to advise the parents, guardians, or others legally responsible for the child's care.
 Such person shall also file, as soon as practicable but no later than 12 hours thereafter, a written statement with the Division which sets forth the identity of the child and the facts and circumstances which gave such person reasonable cause to believe that there was imminent danger of serious physical harm or threat to the life of the child.
 Upon notification that a child has been taken into temporary emergency protective custody, the Division shall immediately respond in accordance with § 906 of this title to secure the safety of the child which may include ex parte custody relief from the Family Court if appropriate.

-(c) Temporary emergency protective custody for purposes of this section shall not exceed 4 hours and shall cease upon the Division's response pursuant to subsection (b).
+(c) Temporary emergency protective custody for purposes of this section shall not exceed 4 hours and shall cease upon the Division's response pursuant to subsection (b) of this section.

 (d) For the purposes of this section, temporary emergency protective custody shall mean temporary placement within a hospital, medical facility or such other suitable placement; provided, however, that an abused or neglected child may not be detained in temporary custody in a secure detention facility.